 What do you mean by Cinnamon?

-Cinnamon is full of health benefits and medicinal uses have been using for thousands of years for its ayurvedic and natural properties.
+Cinnamon has many health benefits and medicinal uses and has been used for thousands of years for its ayurvedic and natural properties.
 Cinnamon is one of the widely used household spices.
-Its home remedy is of greater significance, plays an important role in conditions like loss of appetite, indigestion, dental pain, and also used as a deodorant.
+Its home remedy is of greater significance, plays a vital role in conditions like loss of appetite, indigestion, and dental pain, and is also used as a deodorant.
 It’s an evergreen plant with 9-12 meters in height.
-The flowers are small and in a long term.
-The parts used of cinnamon are dried inner bark of shoots, dried branches, and oil.
-Due to the presence of plenty of antioxidants, it is also regarded as superfoods.
+The flowers are small and long-term.
+The parts used for cinnamon are dried inner bark of shoots, dried branches, and oil.
+Due to the presence of plenty of antioxidants, it is also regarded as a superfood.

 10 impressive health benefits of cinnamon